deroneriksson/python-wsi-preprocessing/docs/index.md

 Following our filtering, we should have fairly good tissue segmentation for our dataset, where non-tissue pixels have been masked out from our 1/32x scaled-down slide images.
-At this stage, we will break our images into tile regions.
+At this stage, we break our images into tile regions.
 Tiling code is located in the `wsi/tiles.py` file.

 For visualization, the tissue percentage of each tile is color-coded in a similar fashion